pmyla1/Genomic-Swamping-and-Introgression/README.md

 The Illumina paired-end sequencing data provided by Yant (2024) were processed following the steps outlined in the [ngs_pipe](https://github.com/mattheatley/ngs_pipe/blob/main/README) README page written by Healey (2024).

+# Stage 1: Trimming the adapters from Illumina paired-end sequencing reads

-Firstly, the adapters were trimmed from the reads with Trimmomatic (version 0.39), specifying the Nextera transposase adapter sequences to be trimmed from the reads`ILLUMINACLIP:NexteraPE-PE.fa:2:40:15`.
-A sliding window of 4 bases was specified with a minimum PHRED score threshold of 20, thus trimming reads with PHRED scores < 20 (`SLIDINGWINDOW:4:20`), and a minimum length of 25 (`MINLEN:25`).
+Firstly, Nextera Transposase adapters were trimmed from the reads with Trimmomatic (version 0.39), by specifying `ILLUMINACLIP:NexteraPE-PE.fa:2:40:15` on the command line.
+Reads with PHRED scores < 20 and a minimum length of 25 were trimmed ((`SLIDINGWINDOW:4:20` & `MINLEN:25`, respectively).
 An example trimmomatic command for one population (HAM_1) can be found below:

 ```
 ##Trimmomatic - trims Nextera transposase adapters from the Illumina reads